Composer: Julián Mª Morejón Carmona

-This application allows us to learn Braille to a very advanced level, easily on our smart devices, by carrying out various exercises or tests, with a great variety of activities to be carried out, together with a very interesting level unlocking system, which makes learning and progressing in learning is a lot of fun.
+This application allows us to learn Braille to a very advanced level, easily on our smart devices, by performing various exercises or tests, with a variety of activities to be carried out, together with a very interesting level unlocking system, which makes learning and progressing in learning is a lot of fun.

 In this review we will do an analysis of Brailliac: Braille Tutor focused on Android mobile devices with version 9, because there is no version for IOs by this developer.

-Access to the settings is located in the last of the options available in the main interface of the app, in this section we can make some basic settings in the application, as well as some additional options, such as the transfer or reception of data or access to optional in-app purchases.
+Access to the settings is located in the last of the available options of the main interface of the app, in this section we can make some basic adjustments in the application, as well as some complementary options, such as the transfer or reception of data or access to optional in-app purchases.

 The interface, therefore, although it is simple, includes many very interesting options, being able to access them efficiently and without excessive complexity, something that many users will like.

-This application does not incorporate many specific native accessibility options, but that does not imply that it is not useful for people with visual disabilities, since, like other similar apps, it can be used to teach Braille to this group by teachers or relatives of the people with visual impairment.
+This application does not incorporate many specific native accessibility options, but that does not imply that it is not useful for people with visual disabilities, since, like other similar apps, it can be used to teach Braille to this group by teachers or relatives of the visually impaired people.
 Or also for those people who want to learn Braille, even if they do not have vision difficulties, but for the interest of helping or being able to communicate with people from the group.
-Also comment that through the use of screen readers such as Talkback or Voice Assistant, people with more severe visual disabilities could also use the application without problem, highlighting in this part, that the labeling of the elements of the app is very successful, being tagging each element of the app, for example, even when we do not have enough level to access an exercise or activity.
+Also comment that by using screen readers such as Talkback or Voice Assistant, people with more severe visual disabilities could also use the application without problem, highlighting in this part, that the labeling of the elements of the app is very successful, being tagging each element of the app, for example, even when we do not have enough level to access an exercise or activity.
 Therefore, it is a very useful app in helping to improve accessibility for people with visual disabilities, both directly and indirectly.

 Next, we proceed to the accessibility analysis according to different groups of people with disabilities.